Democratic Party (Luxembourg): Political support

 The DP has been consistent in its advocacy of the middle class, and consequently has a very distinctive class profile.
 When in government, the DP has always held the office of Minister for the Middle Class.
 Most DP supporters are civil servants, white-collar workers, self-employed people, and those on high incomes.
 This group has been fast-growing, further focusing the party's electoral socio-economic appeal.

 The party's most successful areas electorally are Luxembourg City and its wealthy suburbs, where those groups are concentrated.
 The Mayor of Luxembourg City has come from the DP since 1970, and the party and its liberal predecessors have been out of the office for only seven years since the foundation of the Liberal League in 1904.
 The city lies in the Centre constituency, where the DP challenges the CSV for the most seats.
 However, the party also has some traditional following in Est and the Nord, consistently coming second in each.

 The party has notably more support amongst young people, whilst the CSV, LSAP, and (recently) the Alternative Democratic Reform Party tend to receive the votes of older people.
 Unlike the CSV and LSAP, the DP is not affiliated to a major trade union.
 The party is particularly popular amongst male voters.
 Despite its anti-clericalism, DP voters are no less religiously affiliated than the general population.

+International affiliation

+In the European Committee of the Regions, the DP sits with the Renew Europe Group, with two full and one alternate members for the 2025-2030 mandate.